-The year 1968 convulsed with assassinations, riots, war in Vietnam and student protests against that war.
-The Troubles revved up in Northern Ireland, and Soviet tanks rolled into Czechoslovakia.
+The year 1968 convulsed with assassinations, riots, war in Vietnam and international student protests against that war.
+The Troubles rocked Northern Ireland, and Soviet tanks rolled into Czechoslovakia.

 At a time when it seemed much of the world was violently splitting apart, a group of Wesleyan Christians peacefully and joyfully were coming together.

 On April 23, 1968, two bishops followed by two children, two youths, two adults, six ordained ministers, two church officers and finally all 10,000 people present joined hands and repeated in unison:

 “Lord of the church, we are united in thee, in thy church, and now in The United Methodist Church.
 Amen.”

 With those words in a Dallas auditorium, the 750,000-member Evangelical United Brethren Church and the 10.3 million-member Methodist Church became one church.
 The merger also brought people together in another way: marking the official dissolution of the Methodist Church’s racially segregated Central Jurisdiction.

 Amid a tumultuous year — just weeks after the assassination of the Rev. Martin Luther King Jr. — a new United Methodist Church was born.